ryanb285/Version_Control_Exercise-in-class-/README.md

-# Hello_World_Exercise
+# Version Control in class exercise
-Hello world exercise, prog in python
+The in-class exercise for Version Control